phil-rice/ReactSimpleDemo/README.md

 * `yarn start` will start the project running.
 (It might work with npm...)
 * `yarn storybook` will open the storybook for the project
 * `yarn test` will run the tests
+* `yarn test:coverage` incorrectly includes the stories at the moment